News-Aggregator-Laser/newsAggregator/README.md

 # Django News Aggregator Project

-## Requirements
+## Overview

-News aggregator: web page that can integrates multiple web crawlers to collect and display news from various sources.
+This is a Django-based news aggregator web page that integrates multiple web crawlers to collect and display news from various sources.
+It offers several features to enhance the user's experience, including the ability to filter news based on the source, location, etc., personalize news viewing using AI algorithms, share news on social media, and comment on news articles.

-Features:
+## Features:

-- users should have the possibility to filter news based on the source , location.. etc.
+- Filter news based on various criteria such as source, category, etc.
-- Artificial intelligence should be applied to offer customized news viewing: news appear depending on the previous user's queries and viewing habits .
+- Customized news viewing using AI algorithms, with news appearing based on the user's previous queries and viewing habits.
-- users should have the possibility to share specific news on social media .
+- Share news on social media.
-- users should have the possibility to comment on news.
+- Comment on news articles.

-## Introduction
+## Project Structure

-This is a Django project that serves as a news aggregator, allowing users to access news articles from multiple APIs in one place.
-The project consists of several apps, including:
+The project consists of several apps and packages, including:

 - `api` Contains endpoints to access news data from multiple APIs, as well as functionalities such as adding, removing, liking, and commenting on news articles.